-SUPPLEMENTARY INFORMATION: This notice is given pursuant to the requirements of the Regulatory Flexibility Act (Pub.
+SUPPLEMENTARY INFORMATION: This

+notice is given pursuant to the requirements of the Regulatory Flexibility Act (Pub.
 L. 96-354, September 19, 1980) and Executive Order (E.O.)
 12866, "Regulatory Planning and Review" (September 30, 1993), which require the publication of a semiannual agenda of regulations by the Department.
 The regulatory agenda is a semiannual summary of all current and projected rulemakings, as well as actions completed since the publication of the last regulatory agenda for the Department.
-This is DHS' fifth semiannual regulatory agenda since the Department's inception in January 2003.
-DHS' last semiannual regulatory agenda was published on December 13, 2004, at 69 FR 73186.
+This is DHS' sixth semiannual regulatory agenda since the Department's inception in January 2003.
+DHS' last semiannual regulatory agenda was published on May 16, 2005, at 70 FR 26892.

-DHS is comprised of five directorates: Border and Transportation Security; Emergency Preparedness and Response; Science and Technology; Information Analysis and Infrastructure Protection; and Management.
-Several other critical agencies were transferred to the Department or were created under the Homeland Security Act of 2002, including the U.S. Coast Guard (Coast Guard), the U.S. Secret Service, the Transportation Security Administration (TSA) and the Federal Emergency Management Administration (FEMA).
-In addition, the former Immigration and Nationalization Service (INS) of the Department of Justice and the former U.S. Customs Service of the Department of the Treasury were transferred to DHS and reorganized to become the U.S. Citizenship and Immigration Services (USCIS) the Bureau of Immigration and Customs Enforcement (ICE), and the Bureau of Customs and Border Protection (CBP).
+DHS currently is comprised of five directorates: Border and Transportation Security; Emergency Preparedness and Response; Science and Technology; Information Analysis and Infrastructure Protection; and Management.
+Several other critical agencies were transferred to the Department or were created under the Homeland Security Act of 2002, including the U.S. Coast Guard (Coast Guard), the U.S. Secret Service, the Transportation Security Administration (TSA), and the Federal Emergency Management Administration (FEMA).
+In addition, the former Immigration and Naturalization Service (INS) of the Department of Justice and the former U.S. Customs Service of the Department of the Treasury were transferred to DHS and reorganized to become the U.S. Citizenship and Immigration Services (USCIS), the Bureau of Immigration and Customs Enforcement (ICE), and the Bureau of Customs and Border Protection (CBP).
 Many of the agencies transferred to DHS had existing and active regulatory agendas.
 Those legacy regulatory agendas have been transferred to DHS and now are identified in the DHS regulatory agenda.
-Accordingly, many of the regulatory actions identified in this agenda may reference actions initiated by a predecessor Department or agency.
+Accordingly, some of the regulatory actions identified in this agenda may reference actions initiated by a predecessor Department or agency.

-DHS joined the Environmental Protection Agency Federal Partner Online Electronic Docket System (EDocket) in September 2004.
-Members of the public may access this docket at: www.epa.gov/feddocket.
-All Coast Guard and TSA electronic dockets continue to be accessed at: dms.dot.gov.
-Since Coast Guard and TSA were originally on the Department of Transportation's (DOT) electronic Docketing Management System, those agencies will remain on that system until DHS fully migrates to the Federal Electronic Docketing System in late fiscal year 2005.
+DHS joined the Environmental Protection Agency Federal Partner Online Electronic Docket System (EDOCKET) in September 2004.
+In September 2005, EDOCKET will be replaced by the Federal Docket Management System (FDMS) located at .
+All Coast Guard and TSA electronic dockets continue to be accessed at dms.dot.gov.
+Since Coast Guard and TSA were originally on the Department of Transportation's (DOT) electronic Docketing Management System, those agencies will remain on that system until DHS fully migrates to FDMS during fiscal year 2006.